JCPTrevillian/JCPTrevillian/README.md

   **Imagine my excitement when I learned out of hundreds of applicants I was one of the chosen few!**

   During my apprenticeship I worked hard to earn my full stack Tech Degree (Javascript, Node, React, Express, SQL) while forging meaningful friendships with others in my cohort.
-I was thrilled to be placed on Prediction Service Team (AI/ML) as a Front End Engineer at Intuit.
+I was thrilled to be placed on Prediction Service Team (AI/ML) as an Engineer at Intuit.
   Through this experience I learned best practices during sprints while honing my skills in software development, testing, and end of sprint code presentations/demonstrations.
-That reinforced the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.<br>
+That reinforced my belief in the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.<br>
   <br>
   *Within my software engineering apprenticeship at Intuit, I earned two awards: Customer Obsession and Courage.*